sh1boot/sh1boot.github.io/_posts/2024-12-21-non-binary-linear-feedback-shift-registers.md

 Wikipedia links a [reference][shift register generation] for constructing de Bruijn sequences for arbitrary bases, but I'm not going to read all that.

+## Jumping around
+Setting the de Bruijn modification aside because I don't know how to account for that... you should be able to trivially construct a matrix representing the state change of the shift register (now a vector) to the next iteration.  then just raise that matrix to the appropriate power (a series of squaring operations and conditional multiplications according to the bit pattern of the power) to get a matrix which will take you as far as you need to go.

+Typically I like to have a solution handy for jumping ahead by the period of the generator times the golden ratio.
+You can use that to maximally distribute an arbitrary number of generators.

 [LFSR]: <https://en.wikipedia.org/wiki/LFSR>
 [de Bruijn sequence]: <https://en.wikipedia.org/wiki/de_Bruijn_sequence>